n0F4x/Game-Design-Assignment-3/Cards.md

 ### Harvest

-Draw one card blindly from the hand of another player.
+Draw a card from another player's hand.

 ### Summer is gone